Piccadilly Gardens: 1945 plan

 During World War II, many warehouse buildings along Parker Street on the southern side of Piccadilly Gardens were destroyed by bombing during the Manchester Blitz.
 As part of the urban renewal in the aftermath of the war, The City of Manchester Plan was published by the City Corporation in 1945, which envisaged widespread redevelopment of the city centre.
-A "people’s place" entertainments centre was proposed for Piccadilly Gardens, encompassing a cinema, a theatre, dance halls, an ice-skating rink, a boxing stadium and restaurants, and the surrounding gardens were to be floodlit.
+A "people’s place" entertainments centre was proposed for Piccadilly Gardens, encompassing a cinema, a theatre, dance halls, an ice-skating rink, a boxing stadium and restaurants; the surrounding gardens were to be floodlit.
 The plan was mostly unrealised.

-Between 1959 and 1965 the empty bombsite on Parker Street was redeveloped and a complex of Modernist buildings was erected, collectively known as Piccadilly Plaza: the Piccadilly Hotel, Sunley House and Bernard House, designed by Covell, Matthews & Partners.
+Between 1959 and 1965, the empty bombsite on Parker Street was redeveloped and a complex of Modernist buildings was erected.
+These were collectively known as Piccadilly Plaza: the Piccadilly Hotel, Sunley House and Bernard House, designed by Covell, Matthews & Partners.

 Transport interchanges

-In 1931, as part of the redevelopment of the site, Parker Street bus station was opened on the south side of the gardens, and was extended in 1935.
+In 1931, as part of the redevelopment of the site, Parker Street bus station was opened on the south side of the gardens; it was extended in 1935.
 This provided a central transport interchange for bus passengers.

 In 1991, construction work began on a new light rail transport network, Manchester Metrolink.
 New tram lines were laid along the southern and western sides of Piccadilly Gardens, and a new tram stop constructed.